motunrayomitide/LITA-PROJECT/README.md

 * Line of business: Product Categories or Service type.
 * Revenue: Total monetary value of the Sale.
 * Unit sold: Quantity of item sold.

+## Data Cleaning and preperation
+In the initial Stage of preparation, the following actions were performed
+* Data Loading and inspection
+* data cleaning and formatting

+## Tool Used
+Microsoft excel
+ * For data cleaning
+ * For Analysis
+ * For Visualization.

+## Exploratory Data Analysis
+This involves exploring of data to answer some questions such as
+* What is the sales performance per region
+* What is the top selling prosuct
+* Which region generated the most revenue for both years(2014 and 2015).

+## Visual Analysis and Inferences.
+1. Revenue by Region.